Donders-Institute/bidscoin/docs/bidsapps.rst

     options:
-      -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
+      -h, --help            show this help message and exit -p LABEL [LABEL ...], --participant LABEL [LABEL ...]
                             Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
-If not specified then all participants will be processed will be processed (default: None)
+If not specified then all participants will be processed (default: None)
-      -o OUTPUT, --output OUTPUT
+      -o DESTINATION, --output DESTINATION
                             A string that determines where the output is saved.
-It can be the name of a BIDS data type folder, such as 'func', or of the derivatives folder, i.e.
+It can be the name of a BIDS datatype folder, such as 'func', or of the derivatives folder, i.e.
                             'derivatives'.
-If output = [the name of the input data type folder] then the original echo images are replaced by one combined image.
-If output is left empty then the combined image is saved in the input data type folder and the original echo images are moved to the 'extra_data' folder (default: ) -a {PAID,TE,average}, --algorithm {PAID,TE,average}
+If output = [the name of the input datatype folder] then the original echo images are replaced by one combined image.
+If output is left empty then the combined image is saved in the input datatype folder and the original echo images are moved to the 'extra_data' folder (default: ) -a {PAID,TE,average}, --algorithm {PAID,TE,average}
                             Combination algorithm (default: TE)
-      -w [WEIGHTS ...], --weights [WEIGHTS ...]
+      -w [WEIGHT ...], --weights [WEIGHT ...]
                             Weights for each echo (default: None)
       -f, --force           Process all images, regardless whether target images already exist.
 Otherwise the echo-combination will be skipped (default: False)